- Energy-efficient living

 - Where possible opt for electric over petrol power tools as they produce far less pollution.
 A number of garden tools such as chainsaws now come in electric or battery models.
 For other tools like drills, sanders and impact wrenches, electric is a more efficient option for household tasks than those powered by an air compressor.

-- If you are considering an air compressor, for safety or weight reasons ensure you get the right-sized system to power your air tools efficiently and properly.
-To select the right capacity you'll need to consider what tools you want to run and if you'll be running more than one tool at the same time.
+- If considering an air compressor, for safety or weight reasons ensure you get the right-sized system to power your air tools efficiently and properly.
+You'll need to consider what tools you want to run and if you'll be running more than one tool at the same time.
 Make a list of your requirements and get advice from your local hardware store or specialist tool supplier.

-- If you don't use power tools often, consider renting or borrowing rather than purchasing them.
+- If you don't use power tools often, consider hiring or borrowing rather than purchasing.

-The number of specialised tools available to help you with different tasks around the home means you could easily spend a lot on purchasing all the ones you might need over a lifetime.
-Given the majority of power tools and garden equipment can end up sitting unused in your garage or shed much of the time, it makes sense to consider which ones you really need to own—and which ones you can borrow, rent, or perhaps buy second-hand.
-This reduces the associated impacts from manufacturing and transporting products.
-You'll not only save yourself the purchase cost, but you'll also save on storage space, running costs and maintenance.
+The number of specialised tools available to help you with different tasks around the home means you could easily spend a lot on purchasing all the ones you may need.
+Given power tools and garden equipment can end up sitting around unused, it makes sense to consider which ones you really need to own—and which ones you can borrow, hire, or perhaps buy second-hand.
+This reduces the purchase cost and saves on storage space, running costs and maintenance.

-- Check with neighbours and friends to see if they have what you need before setting out for the hardware store.
-You might like to set up an arrangement where you swap tools and equipment on an informal basis.
+- Check with neighbours and friends to see if they have what you need before buying.
+You could set up an arrangement where you swap tools and equipment.

 - Check online for commercial operators who have items for rent.
-This can be good for larger and more specialised equipment like band saws and cement mixers that you might need for bigger projects or home renovations.
+This can be good for larger and more specialised equipment that you might need for bigger projects or home renovations.

-- You may also wish to look into a host of new options, including organisations and co-op initiatives that share, swap and rent tools between private individuals online.
-You could also consider listing your own tools for others to borrow or hire for a small fee.
+- See if there are organisations and co-op initiatives that share, swap and rent tools between private individuals online.
+You could also consider listing your own tools for others to borrow or hire.

-- If you're considering buying second-hand, opt for the newest model you can afford and find out if it has been well maintained.
-Compare the energy use of older power tools and equipment with a new model as they may be less energy efficient and may have faults that need to be repaired.
-You can have them checked by a qualified repairer.
+- If buying second-hand, opt for the newest model you can afford and find out if it has been well maintained, you can also have it checked by a qualified repairer.
+Compare the energy use of older power tools and equipment with a new model as they may be less energy efficient.

 You may also like...